Luis Arraez Player Props: Marlins vs. Orioles

-Friday, Luis Arraez and the Miami Marlins square off against the Baltimore Orioles and Dean Kremer, with the first pitch at 7:05 PM ET.
+On Saturday, Luis Arraez (batting .297 in his past 10 games) and the Miami Marlins face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 7:05 PM ET.

-In his most recent action (on July 9 against the Phillies) he went 0-for-4.
+He had a hitless performance in his most recent game (0-for-3) against the Orioles.

 Luis Arraez Game Info & Props vs. the Orioles